 Book IV ends the conversation “pertaining to the gods” between Socrates and Glaucon.
 It begins with an interruption by Adeimantus, who has thus far been remote from the conversation.
 His accusation against Socrates is that the men of the city will lead unhappy lives.
 The communistic life, as described at the end of Book III, does not allow for the blessed joys in life.

-Socrates makes his apology defending the total communism assigned to the guardians, on the grounds that the group in the Piraeus initially began this inquiry by looking to the happiness of the whole city, not merely the happiness of one particular group within the city.
+Nevertheless Socrates defends the total communism assigned to the guardians on the grounds that the group in the Piraeus had initially begun this inquiry by looking to the happiness of the whole city, not merely the happiness of one particular group within the city.
 This was in order to find justice in the best governed city, and injustice in the worst governed city.
 However, now Socrates announces a new beginning.
-Now, they examine each group in the city according to their happiness so the city will be better apportioned toward justice, for the guardians will not successfully complete their job unless they are found to be happy, according to their share of nature’s happiness, as described by the pedestrian, Adeimantus.
-It is noted that each person’s education and rearing will allow the regime, once well-founded, to “roll on like a circle in its growth” (424a) -this is the purpose of their education: to create an enduring regime, i.e. one that will last through the changes.
+Now, they examine each group in the city according to their happiness so the city will be better apportioned toward justice, for the guardians will not successfully complete their job unless they are found to be happy, or at least according to their share of nature’s happiness as described by ever-the-pedestrian Adeimantus.
+It is notable that each person’s education and rearing will allow the regime, once well-founded, to “roll on like a circle in its growth” (424a) -this is the purpose of their education: to create an enduring regime, i.e. one that will last through the natural changes.

 Socrates and Adeimantus take up the staff of the lawgiver, as Socrates defends the need for charming lawgivers who set the standard for the future men of the law, and who create contracts and try to limit the wrongdoings of others, not realizing they are cutting off the heads of a hydra.
 The first laws are born and interpreted, by the gods.
-These lawswill come from the ancestral god.
+These laws will come from the ancestral god.